ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 (this ID is intentionally modified)

-We'll select 30 as the stake weight.
+Select 30 as the stake weight.
 The structure is a bit described at [addSubnetValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) under the `weight` section.

 ```text
 Use the arrow keys to navigate: ↓ ↑ → ←